ericoporto/ags-manual-wiki/Globalfunctions_General.md

 Function will fail and return 0 if there's no room viewport on screen at the given coordinates.
 On the other hand it ignores any non-room objects such as GUI, and "clicks through" any GUI that covers room at this location.

 This function is useful for enabling options on a verb-coin style GUI, for example.

+**NOTE:** When looking up for an object under coordinates, IsInteractionAvailable is affected by the game setting ["Pixel-perfect click detection"](GeneralSettings#visual).
+It's possible to change this behavior in script by changing OPT_PIXELPERFECT option (see [SetGameOption](Globalfunctions_General#setgameoption)).

 Example: